dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 ### Custom Validator with Parameters

 Just adding more parameters to a custom validator is not possible because it takes only one.
-Thus it is a good way to write a more complex function \(which can take more parameters\) that then returns a custom validator function.
+Thus it is a good way to write a more complex function, a factory function \(which can take any numbers and type of parameters\) that then returns a custom validator function.

 ```js
 function myCustomValidator(param: any): ValidatorFn {